copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info52c.md

 jurisdictions:
 - NL
 score: 0
-description: "With the implementation of the CDSM directive into Dutch law on 07-06-2021, the existing implementation of Art 5.2(c) InfoSoc in Article 16n Auteurswet has been replaced by the implementation of Article 6 CDSM."
+description: "With the implementation of the DSM directive into Dutch law on 07-06-2021, the existing implementation of Art 5.2(c) InfoSoc in Article 16n Auteurswet has been replaced by the implementation of Article 6 DSM."
 beneficiaries:
 purposes:
 usage: